But my curiosity got the better of me and I decided to click through and see what advice Dale from Blogging Her Way recommended.

 Once you’ve completed your order, you’ll be emailed a link to download Get Paid to Pin.
 It’s a total of 36 pages and includes a list of niche-specific group boards and affiliate programs for you to join at the end.

-If after going through the ebook you love it and want to share it, you can also sign up for Coco’s affiliate program and earn 40% commission for each book you refer.
+If after going through the ebook you love it and want to share it, you can also sign up for Dale’s affiliate program and earn 40% commission for each book you refer.

 She then goes into perfecting your profile, designing pins, and joining affiliate programs relative to the niche you’ve chosen.
 From there, she shows you how to upload your pins to Pinterest, as well as schedule them into Boardbooster so you can make sales on autopilot.